neilkidd/ror_sample_app/README.md

 ### TODO

-- Continue from listing 6.3 Adding a Secure Password.
+- Continue from Chapter 7.